 Anyone contemplating to do cross-cultural ministry particularly will find DTC a good place to prepare.
 Anyone who is looking for more than academic learning but would like the integration of all of life and the transformation of the whole person will find DTC an alternative place to study.
-This, I think is a unique role that God gives to DTC in the formation and transformation of his workers.
+This is a unique role that God gives to DTC in the formation and transformation of his workers.

 DTC, A Place for Rest and Renewal

 If DTC’s uniqueness plays an important role in the pre-field training of God’s workers, it could also be a resource in the post-field development of those who have been on service.
-DTC’s more than forty years of experience in the pre-field formation and transformation of God’s workers in a small cross-cultural community could benefit as well those who have been in the field.
+DTC’s more than 50 years of experience in the pre-field formation and transformation of God’s workers in a small cross-cultural community could benefit as well those who have been in the field.
 DTC could provide a setting and community for those who seek rest and renewal.

-It is for this reason that we have recently added a new offering called Sabbatical Studies Programme.
+It is for this reason that we have a Sabbatical Studies Programme.
 Those who have been in the field or marketplace could come for six months to one year for sabbatical.
 They need to propose a project such as deepening of a spiritual discipline or disciplines, research, reflection, writing.
 They could sit in courses of their choice for credit or audit and participate in the life of the community.
 DTC will also help find mentors or resource persons for those who need one.